cabal-club/cable/readme.md

 could ensure it was only passed back to `A` one time, thus reducing the remaining `limit` by 1 instead of 2.

+## Hashes
+Nearly all data in Cable is referenced by the resulting output of putting a post through a hash function.
+Specifically, blake2b, using libsodium's `crypto_generichash()` function.

+To produce a correct hash, run `crypto_generichash()` on the entire post, including the post header.

 ## Message
 A "message" is a specific binary payload describing the bytes that can be sent and received from other cable peers.
 These are used to request data from